PymPhekasut/GeolocationWorkout/README.md

 # GeolocationWorkout
-Using JavaScript  and Geolocation to create web application to pin user's location where they go for running or cycling and collect data using window local storage
+Using JavaScript  and leaflet to create web application to pin user's location where they go for running or cycling and collect data using window local storage

 Features contain following functions: